JuliaGeo/NetCDF.jl/README.md

 NetCDF support for the julia programming language, there is a high-level and a medium-level interface for writing and reading netcdf files.

+# Installation

+Before installing the package, make sure that the netcdf librarys are installed on your system.
+This is done by running from the terminal:

+    sudo apt-get install libnetcdf-dev (Ubuntu)
+    sudo port install netcdf (OSX with MacPorts)

+Then start julia and install the package:

+    Pkg.install("NetCDF")

 # Quickstart

 The high-level interface is quite similar to the Matlab NetCDF interface, reading files is done by: